Jim Bakken: Honors

 Bakken was named by the voters of the Pro Football Hall of Fame to the Professional Football 1960s All Decade Team, which included both NFL and American Football League players.
 The voters of the Pro Football Hall of Fame also selected Bakken to the NFL 1970s All-Decade Team, second-team, one vote behind Garo Yepremian.

 He is a member of the St. Louis Sports Hall of Fame.
 The Missouri Athletic Club selected him Sportsman of the Year in 1976.

 In December 2010, the annual trophy for the Big Ten's best kicker, the "Bakken-Andersen Kicker of the Year" award, was co-named in his honor.

 Personal life

+In 1985 Baaken was appointed athletic director at St. Louis University and was employed there for several years.
 In 1990, Bakken was hired as director of external relations at the University of Wisconsin's athletic department.

 Bakken was the Wisconsin State Masters Handball Doubles Champion seven times (1991-1997).